 4. Completing the project - The Finale

-To do all this, you will want to share it in an easy manner!
+To do all this, you will want to share it easily!
 Luckily, it’s really simple!

 Just follow these steps: